Pariser Abkommen (see → Paris Climate Agreement)

 So far, the shift to renewables in Germany has been largely limited to the power sector.
 In order to reduce emissions from heating and transport (see → sector coupling), and to enable renewable power to be stored, renewable electricity can be converted into heat or fuels, such as synthetic methane, hydrogen, and liquid fuels.
 These can be used as “climate-neutral” energy in the heating or transport sectors.
 Conversion loss remains a major issue.

 (Primärenergieverbrauch) Primary energy mix refers to the different sources of energy a country uses to cover its total energy need.
-While renewables accounted for close to a third of Germany’s electricity generation in 2016, they covered just 12.6 percent of its primary energy consumption, which includes heating and transport (see → sector coupling below).
-For comparison, renewables covered 13.2 percent of the global primary energy supply in 2012, according to the International Energy Agency.
+While renewables accounted for about a third of Germany’s electricity generation in 2017, they covered just 13.1 percent of its primary energy consumption, which includes heating and transport (see → sector coupling below).
+For comparison, renewables covered 13.4 percent of the global primary energy supply in 2015, according to the International Energy Agency.

 (Einspeisevorrang) The → Renewable Energy Act (EEG) stipulates that electricity from wind, solar, and biomass gets access to the grid ahead of conventional power.
 The law also provides that in times of excess supply, conventional power plants must ramp down production.
 Grid operators must not disconnect wind turbines and solar arrays, unless the stability of the power network is threatened.
 Additionally, grid operators are obliged to connect new renewable power facilities to the relevant power grid, and if necessary even expand the network to accommodate biomass units, photovoltaics, and wind turbines.